-Stir-up century , this year on 22nd November, is the day on which families would traditionally gather to prepare the Christmas pudding for the forthcoming festivities.
+Stir-up Sunday, this year on 21st November, is the day on which families would traditionally gather to prepare the Christmas pudding for the forthcoming festivities.

-Whether you're an old hand at this lovely - and productive - event, or you want to introduce a new tradition, read on to discover all about this day and how to make a foolproof Christmas pudding.
+Whether you're an old hand at this lovely - and productive - event, or you want to introduce a new tradition to your Christmas recipes, this is how.

 What is Stir-Up Sunday?

 Stir-up Sunday has been a tradition for families for years, ever since the Christmas pudding was introduced to the UK by Prince Albert.

 Interestingly the name itself, 'Stir-up Sunday', doesn't get its name from the actual stirring of the pudding.
 Instead, its name comes from the Book of Common Prayer, which has a collect for the last Sunday before Advent, beginning, 'Stir up, we beseech thee.'